khouloudS/convertMarkdownToPDF-backend-api/README.md

-# Markdown convert
+# Markdown converter

-Markdown converter is a javascript based backend API web service to convert Markdown files into PDF format using Node.js and Express.js .
+Markdown converter is a javascript based backend API web server to convert Markdown files into PDF format using Node.js and Express.js .

 ### Installation
 Clone or donwload